Customer Service Specialist Must-Have Resume Skills and Keywords

 Common Keywords on Customer Service Specialist Resumes

 Both employer job listings and resumes from people who’ve held the position of Customer Service Specialist tend to always include skills and requirements found in this list.
-Whether you’ve only got SAP, Proactive, Customer Service, Communication Skills, Auto Delivery, CRM, Collaboration, MS Office, Detail Oriented, Compliance, Accuracy, Documentation, Technical, Problem Solving Skills or Troubleshooting in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got SAP, Proactive, Customer Service, Communication Skills, MS Office, Auto Delivery, CRM, Collaboration, Detail Oriented, Compliance, Accuracy, Documentation, Technical, Troubleshooting or Problem Solving Skills in your background and experience, make sure to highlight the term prominently on your resume.
 As a candidate you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Customer Service Specialist.

 Uncommon Keywords on Customer Service Specialist Job Descriptions

-The most common important skills required by employers are SAP, Proactive, Customer Service, Communication Skills, Auto Delivery, CRM and Collaboration.
+The most common important skills required by employers are SAP, Proactive, Customer Service, Communication Skills, MS Office, Auto Delivery and CRM.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a position as a Customer Service Specialist, suggesting that having these keywords on a resume are important for success as a Customer Service Specialist.
-Additionally, employer Customer Service Specialist job descriptions list Innovation as a desirable experience, even though Innovation appears 3.76 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.
+Additionally, employer Customer Service Specialist job descriptions list Innovation as a desirable experience, even though Innovation appears 3.88 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Customer Service Specialist.
 Make sure to include a strong showing for the following keywords on your resume:

 - Communication Skills